joshi008/Patatap-Clone/README.md

 # Patatap-Clone
-Using javascript, paperjs and howler.js libraries to make Patatap Clone Project
+Using javascript, paperjs and howler.js libraries to clone website www.patatap.com